Ozzydeathdrop69/Fallout-Pip-Boy/README.md

 <img width="918" height="930" alt="Image" src="https://github.com/user-attachments/assets/ebbbdf36-4395-41aa-a2f7-5d0135020a9f" />

+This is the image of the orca slicer with some parts of the pip-boy on.

 Right here im gunna put the images of the pip boy when its printed